bparanj/Essential-TDD/en/19-first-test/19-first-test.markdown

   end
 end

-Here is the code to manually test the calculator add feature:
+Add the following code to calculator.rb to manually test the calculator add feature:

 calculator = Calculator.new
 result = calculator.add(1, 1)